-I used to think that Tzatziki Sauce was like this big mystery and über complicated to make.
+I used to think that Tzatziki Sauce was like über complicated to make.
 Ha!
 Nothing could be further from the truth.
 It’s as easy as mixing a few ingredients together.
-There is one very important rule, however, that cannot be foreseen, and that is, you NEED to remove water out of your cucumbers.
+There is one very important rule, however, that cannot be foreseen, and that is, you NEED to drain the water out of your cucumbers.
 But that’s super easy…

 Speaking of cucumbers: I discovered years ago that I like my Tzatziki to have a bit of a chunky feel to it, so instead of grating my cucumber like most recipes will have you do, I cut mine into small bite size chunks.
 Oh, heaven.
 It makes you want to eat the thing by the spoonful!

 Also I find that the addition of a little bit of lemon zest and juice gives the sauce a nice little extra tang that I’m not hating at all.
 If you don’t care for it, feel free to leave it out.
 But I strongly suggest you give it a try!

 I always prefer to use small Lebanese cucumbers because I find they are extra crunchy, but any kind of cucumber will do, really.
 However, no matter what kind you decide to use, you will want to remove the seeds because otherwise, it will render way too much water and make your Tzatziki Sauce super watery.